astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 The idea of this post is not just to discuss transformer-specific optimizations, since there are plenty of resources, where one can examine every inch of transformer to make it faster (my favourite one is the ["Let's reproduce GPT-2" by Andrej Karpathy](https://www.youtube.com/watch?v=l8pRSuU81PU)).
 The main goal is to lower the entry barrier for those curious researchers who are currently unable to piece together the huge number of articles and papers into one picture.

-A lot of optimization techniques will be left out, e.g. quantization methods, which are relatively diverse and deserve a separate post.
-Also we mostly discuss transformer inference and won't mention some training tricks, such as mixed-precision training, gradient checkpointing or sequence packing.
+A lot of optimization techniques will be left out, like for example quantization methods, which are relatively diverse and deserve a separate post.
+Also we'll mostly discuss transformer inference and won't mention some training tricks, such as mixed-precision training, gradient checkpointing or sequence packing.
 But even so a lot of optimizations from this post could be applied to training as well.

 ## GPU architecture overview